dekamz/SagarDhadkeTech/wp-content/plugins/elementskit-lite/readme.txt

 TablePress addon offers multiple styles including flip style table, scroll style data table, WordPress stack style table, data table style, WP advanced data table, table builder colorful data table style, spreadsheet data table style, full weight style WordPress table.

 == 43.
 Fluent Forms Widget ==
-[ **Fluent Forms Widget** ] - If you’ve got Fluent Forms installed on your website, this widget by ElementsKit will let you use and customize any of your forms straight from Elementor.
+[ **Fluent Forms Widget** ] - If youâ€™ve got Fluent Forms installed on your website, this widget by ElementsKit will let you use and customize any of your forms straight from Elementor.
 You can use custom form titles and descriptions, show or hide label placeholders, and error message.
 Moreover, you can customize the link color, background type, alignment, etc. of the form elements.

 == 44.
 Back to Top Widget ==